OpenDendro/opendendro/docs/bootcamp.md

 ### 📢 Announcement

-We are pleased to announce a comprehensive two-day bootcamp focused onopenDendro.
+We are pleased to announce a comprehensive two-day bootcamp focused on openDendro.
 This event will provide participants with valuable hands-on training in the R and Python programming languages, using openDendro for analysis in dendrochronology.

 ###🌲 About openDendro